Stuttgart Seven: From Mercedes to Mountains

 Mercedes-Benz Museum

-Book tickets online to skip queues, especially on weekends
+Book timed tickets online to avoid queues, on weekends.

 Lunch